korbinschulz/block-shorts/README.md

-# Block YouTube Shorts - Chrome Extension
+# Block Shorts & Slop - Chrome Extension

-A simple Chrome extension that completely hides YouTube Shorts from your browsing experience.
+A Chrome extension that removes distracting content from YouTube and Twitter/X.

 ## Features

+### YouTube
-- Removes Shorts from YouTube homepage
+- Removes Shorts from homepage, search, and channel pages
 - Hides the Shorts tab in the sidebar
+- Blocks YouTube Playables (games) section
+- Removes promotional content with dismiss buttons
-- Filters out Shorts from search results
+- Filters out News, Trending, and Gaming sections

-- Removes Shorts shelves from channel pages
-- Clean, non-intrusive - just makes Shorts disappear
+### Twitter/X
+- Hides all posts containing videos
+- Keeps text-only and image posts visible
+- Works on both twitter.com and x.com

 ## Installation